 Rapid Re-Housing (RRH) provides housing relocation and stabilization services and short and/or medium-term rental assistance as necessary to help a homeless individual or family move as quickly as possible into permanent housing and achieve stability in that housing.

-All state and federally funded Ohio BoSCoC homeless projects must use the Ohio BoSCoC Homeless Management Information System (HMIS) to maintain client and project-level data.
-The Ohio BoSCoC HMIS (also referred to as ServicePoint) is a valuable resource due to its ability to integrate data across projects in our CoC.
-HMIS data can be used to understand the size, characteristics, and needs of the homeless population in the Ohio Balance of State.
+A Homeless Management Information System (HMIS) is a database used to maintain client and project-level data.
+The Ohio BoSCoC HMIS uses a HMIS database product called ServicePoint managed by the company WellSky.
+HMIS data can be used to understand the size, characteristics, and needs of the homeless population.
+All state and federally funded Ohio BoSCoC homeless projects must use the Ohio BoSCoC HMIS.
 The only exception to the HMIS participation requirement is for domestic violence victim services agencies, which are prohibited from entering data into HMIS and must instead use a comparable secure database.

-National Data shows that Native Americans and African Americans are immensely overrepresented in the population of people and families experiencing homelessness.
-Nationally, roughly 40 percent of people experiencing homelessness are people and families of color.
+National Data shows that Native Americans and Black Americans are immensely overrepresented in the population of people and families experiencing homelessness.
+Nationally, roughly 40 percent of people experiencing homelessness are people of color.
 This disparity is heavily influenced by the historical and structural racism within larger systems like the child welfare and criminal justice systems.
-The homelessness system can either continue this racism or disrupt it with targeted policies, funding, and services.

 The Ohio BoSCoC is working to compare data on race and ethnicity from HMIS to determine the scope of disparities within our community.
-The ultimate goal of looking at our data is to ensure that the homeless system is not perpetuating inequity.
+The goal of examining at our data is align policies and funding to ensure that our system is not perpetuating inequity.

 Definition of Homelessness